| Title: | Shiny-based interactive data-quality exploration for omics data |

 |

-uses the function prcomp
+explVar uses the function prcomp from the stats package

 to retrieve the explained standard deviation per PC

-) and the function cmdscale
+(type = "PCA") and the function cmdscale from the stats

 package to retrieve the explained variation based on eigenvalues per

-Axis (type = "PCoA"
+Axis (type = "PCoA").

-vector with the proportion of explained variance
+numeric vector with the proportion of explained variance

 for each PC or Axis